dojo/docs/dojox/calendar.rst

-expandRendererClick     (Matrix view) an expand renderer has been clicked            rowIndex, columnIndex Yes onExpandAnimationEnd    (Matrix view) an expand or collapse row animation has ended  null                  Yes columnHeaderClick       (Column views) a cell of the column header has been clicked  index, date           Yes onItemEditBegin         The calendar is entering in editing mode                     item                  Yes onItemEditBeginGesture  An editing gesture of data item is beginning                 item,editKind         Yes onItemEditMoveGesture   A data item is being moved                                   item                  Yes onItemEditResizeGesture	A data item is being resized                                 item                  Yes onItemEditEndGesture    An editing gesture has been finished                         item, editKind        Yes onItemEditEnd           The calendar is leaving editing mode                         item, completed       Yes
+expandRendererClick     (Matrix view) an expand renderer has been clicked            rowIndex, columnIndex Yes onExpandAnimationEnd    (Matrix view) an expand or collapse row animation has ended  null                  Yes columnHeaderClick       (Column views) a cell of the column header has been clicked  index, date           Yes onItemEditBegin         The calendar enters into editing mode                        item                  Yes onItemEditBeginGesture  An editing gesture of data item begins                       item,editKind         Yes onItemEditMoveGesture   A data item is being moved                                   item                  Yes onItemEditResizeGesture	A data item is being resized                                 item                  Yes onItemEditEndGesture    An editing gesture has been finished                         item, editKind        Yes onItemEditEnd           The calendar leaves editing mode                             item, completed       Yes
 ======================= ============================================================ ===================== ===========

 Note: The change event is different than the itemClick event:
   * A change event with a null item value is sent if the grid is clicked.
   * If an already selected data item is clicked the change event is not dispatched but the itemClick event is.

 To react on a calendar event use the on() method to register a listener as shown in the following event: